run-llama/llama-hub/llama_hub/semantic_scholar/README.md

 # Semantic Scholar Loader

+Welcome to Semantic Scholar Loader.
+This module serves as a crucial utility for researchers and professionals looking to extract scholarly articles and publications from the Semantic Scholar database.

-For any research topic you are interested in.
-This loader reads relevant papers from a search result in Semantic Scholar into `Documents`.
+For any research topic you are interested in, this loader reads relevant papers from a search result in Semantic Scholar into `Documents`.

 ## Usage

+Here is an example of how to use this loader in `llama_index` and get citations for a given query.

 ### LlamaIndex